rcmdnk/vim_ahk/README.md

 Verbose level:

 * 0 : Nothing
-* 1 : Only mode in task tray tips.
+* 1 : Minimum tool tips.
-* 2 : Mode and g-mode information, n (number of repeat) in task tray tips.
+* 2 : Tool tips.
-* 3 : Mode and g-mode information, n (number of repeat) in task tray tips and message box.
+* 3 : Msgbox.

-You can change these options from right click menu of task tray icon (find `VimMenu` in the list).
+You can change these options from the right click menu of task tray icon (find `VimMenu`-`Settings` in the list).

 ## Main Modes
 Here are the main modes.